How can I market our e-commerce site on a limited budget?

 We have a growing e-commerce business that is not growing fast enough.
 We currently advertise with pay per click listings.
 Most of our customers find us through pay per click, some organic

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Is there anyone that really thinks that their business is growing fast enough?
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »Is there anyone that really thinks that their business is growing fast enough?
 How do I grow faster is probably the most common marketing question that I hear (and ask).

 In many online markets, pay per click (PPC) is the fastest way to get customers -- and can readily scale as your budget grows.
 But sometimes we get too focused on the short term results, and neglect the long term approaches that generate traffic and business over time.